 Also, these lunch containers are fantastic for road trips!
 I’ve used these several times for day trips or family road trips.
 The containers help keep their lunch fresh and you’re only messing with the containers themselves.
 Not brown paper bags, plastic wrap, and plastic baggies spewed all about the car haha!

 This is probably one of my kids favorite lunches ever!
 It has a little bit of everything, just like a charcuterie board you would make at home or order at a restaurant.
 It’s very similar to a lunchable but so much better and healthier!
 It consists of a hard-boiled egg, slices of salami, cubed cheese, sliced cucumbers, cherry tomatoes, triscuit crackers, grapes, and blueberries.

 2) Turkey Roll-ups

 I love purchasing tortillas from Costco, not only to use for burritos or quesadillas, but they are perfect for turkey roll-ups!
 Add a little spread of mayo and/or mustard, some cheese and spinach if you’d like.
 I also have some ruffles, carrot slices with hummus, grapes, strawberries and a homemade chocolate chip cookie that I tore in half to make it fit.

 3) Peanut Butter & Jelly

 The quintessential of all kids school lunches, in my opinion.
 It’s the easiest to make and who doesn’t love a solid pb&j?
 I actually have one myself from time to time with a glass of cold chocolate milk, yum!
-I paired this easy kids school lunchbox idea with a small handful of chips, sliced cukes, grapes and a store-bought m&m cookie.
+I paired this lunch idea with a small handful of chips, sliced cucumbers, grapes and a store-bought m&m cookie.
 Although, now would be a perfect time to plug these absolutely delicious, homemade Monster M&M cookies that I make!

 4) Beef & Rice Burritos for Kids School Lunches